dalexander/PRmm/README.md

 access to the collated trace, pulsecall, basecall, and alignment data resulting from the ZMW.

+# Using the viewer

+    % prmm --help

+# Using the model for data analysis

 The basic use concept for the model is:

   1. Load a "ReadersFixture", which consists of a collated set of